Bob Fass: Bob Dylan

 Fass met Dylan before he began his radio career, double dating with Carla Rotolo, one-time stage manager of The Hostage, and her sister, Suze, who was Dylan's girlfriend.

 We went out to dinner in the Village and played poker at Dylan's apartment over The Music Inn on W. 4th Street," Fass remembers.
 "When I started the show, he listened and occasionally I could squeeze a suggestion out of him.
 He turned me on to Lightnin' Hopkins."

 Dylan's first appearance on radio was on Radio Unnameable doing comic improvs with Suze Rotolo and John Herald in 1963.
 Listeners also got a preview of his forthcoming album, Freewheelin'.
 In 1966, in the midst of recording Blonde on Blonde, he returned to Radio Unnameable, taking calls from listeners.
-When Dylan's crusading anthem, Hurricane, came out in the mid 1970s, Fass played it all night for five nights in a row and in 1986, when Dylan turned 45; he organized a 45-hour marathon of his music for WBAI.
+When Dylan's crusading anthem, Hurricane, came out in the mid 1970s, Fass played it all night for five nights in a row and in 1986, when Dylan turned 45, Fass organized a 45-hour marathon of his music for WBAI.

 Fass explained the connection to NPR reporter (and former WBAI news reporter) Jon Kalish, this way:

 Bob Dylan is the leading bard of our age.
 I feel grateful to have been alive while he's been writing.
 In a way, it's like having known Shakespeare.